rhondle/PHP-Queue/README.md

 This class provides a simple disk-based queue that can easily support millions or even billions of entries.

-The queue file must be periodically "vacummed" to remove stale entries, otherwise the file will grow indefinitely.
+The queue file must be periodically "vacuumed" to remove stale entries, otherwise the file will grow indefinitely.
+This could be implemented in a number of ways, for example every n entries fetched from the queue.
+A future code enhancement could return the current file pointer, which could in turn be compared to the current file size to determine if a vacuum is needed.

 Example:
 ```